OpenAutomationTechnologies/openPOWERLINK_V2/doc/supported-platforms/zynq.md

 Currently, openPOWERLINK can run under the following environments on a Zynq SoC:

 - __Linux on Zynq ARM__
-  openPOWERLINK runs on Linux which is running on the ARM processing system (PS) of the SoCprocessor under Linux.
+  openPOWERLINK user and kernel libraries execute on Linux running on the dualcore ARM processing system (PS) of the SoC.

+- __Zynq Hybrid Design {Linux on ARM + Microblaze}__
+  The time-critical kernel part of the stack is running on a Microblaze softcore processor as a bare metal application in the programming logic (PL) of the Zynq SoC.
+  The application part of the stack is running on the Linux on ARM Cortex A9 Core 0 processing system (PS) of the SoC.

 # Requirements {#sect_zynq_requirements}